 By following Montessori principles, you can add activities to a low shelf or shelves grouped together in the appropriate curriculum area.
 You don’t need to have the complete cultural curriculum or school-quality materials.

 For instance, I just had the complete set of beautiful, wooden maps because of the Montessori school I previously owned.
 In our homeschool, the cultural materials were compressed into a few shelves in our homeschool and rotated regularly.
 Also, art activities aren’t visible in the photo because I placed the art activities near the writing activities.

 I’ve included links to a number of sites that have helpful, free Montessori cultural activities and/or albums.

 Here are links to some sites with Montessori cultural activities:

-Info Montessori included the cultural subjects in the language section because the Montessori cultural activities have an important language component.
-Info Montessori has discussions of art, music and dance, geography, history, biological science, and physical science.
+Montessori Primary Guide included the cultural subjects in the language section because the Montessori cultural activities have an important language component.
+Montessori Primary Guide has discussions of art, music and dance, geography, history, biological science, and physical science.

-I have a wonderful free American Montessori Society (AMS) Geography Album made by Karen Tyler of KHT Montessori for anyone who signs up for my newsletter/mailing list through the sidebar opt-in form.
+I have a wonderful free American Montessori Society (AMS) Geography Album made by Karen Tyler of KHT Montessori for anyone who signs up for my newsletter/mailing list.